shideneyu/ownlan/README.md

         -d, --delay=<f>            Set the time lapse delay between each packet (default: 0.5) -i, --interface=<s>        Set the network interface which will be used (default: wlan0) -r, --random-source-mac    If setted, the used origin addresses will be randomly generated.
-        -t, --victim-ip=<s>        Set the ip of the victim ip address.
+        -t, --victim-ip=<s>        Set the ip address of the target.
-        -s, --source-mac=<s>       Set the mac of the source mac address.
+        -v, --victim-mac=<s>       Set the mac address of the target -g, --gateway-ip=<s>       Set the ip adress of the gateway -e, --gateway-mac=<s>      Set the mac adress of the gateway. (for Protect only) -s, --source-mac=<s>       Set the mac of the source mac address.
+Default: Your mac address for wlan0 (00:c0:ca:69:0f:a9)
+        -o, --source-ip=<s>        Set the ip address of the originating packet.
-        -v, --version              Print version and exit
+        -n, --version              Print version and exit
         -h, --help                 Show this message